SmartTokenLabs/TokenScript/README.md

 A TokenScript is typically created by the token's modeler, the team which builds the underlying smart contracts dictating the token's transaction rules.

-When used by a user (through user-agent, e.g. a Dapp browser) TokenScript visually renders the token and provides trustworthy assembling of transactions related to the token.
+When used by a user (through user-agent, e.g. a DApp browser) TokenScript visually renders the token and provides trustworthy assembling of transactions related to the token.

-When used by a dapp developer, TokenScript allows a Dapp to interact with its interface instead of directly accessing smart contracts, so that the Dapp can be upgraded independently of all the tokens it supports.
+When used by a DApp developer, TokenScript allows a DApp to interact with its interface instead of directly accessing smart contracts, so that the DApp can be upgraded independently of all the tokens it supports.

 When used by a market or any other token related service (e.g. an auction or collateralisation), it allows the token to be correctly rendered and signed for use with these services.